mconsonni96/Super_V-TDL/README.md

 # AXI4-Stream Virtual Tapped Delay-Line (V-TDL)
-This is a Vivado 2020.2 Project, AXI4Stream_XUS_VirtualTDL is an auto configurable Virtual Tapped Delay-Line (V-TDL) for Xilinx UltraScale (XUS) based on CARRY8 primitive.
+This is a Vivado 2020.2 Project, AXI4Stream_XUS(X7S)_VirtualTDL is an auto configurable Virtual Tapped Delay-Line (V-TDL) for Xilinx UltraScale or 7-Series based on CARRY8 or CARRY4 primitive.

-The Virtual Tapped Delay-Line (V-TDL) is able to work with multiple Tapped Delay-Line (TDL) for creating a V-TDL, XUS specifies the compatibility with Xilinx UltraScale (XUS).
+The Virtual Tapped Delay-Line (V-TDL) is able to work with multiple Tapped Delay-Line (TDL) for creating a V-TDL, XUS specifies the compatibility with Xilinx UltraScale, while X7S specifies the compatibility with Xilinx 7-Series.
 The module is composed by a *NUMBER_OF_TDL* of TDLs in parallel, each one composed by *NUM_TAP_TDL* taps, this create a V-TDL with *NUMBER_OF_TDL⋅ NUM_TAP_TDL*.
 In the following figure we can see one Tapped Delay-Line, more than these TDLs in parallel creates e V-TDL.
 We can derive that the propagation delay of a V-TDL is, in average, *NUMBER_OF_TDL* faster than the TDL ones (*tp*) :